tcrouzet/md/2022/01/lecriture-assistee-par-la-machine.md

 **What?**

 And before she knew it, she had written a whole book.
-She called it “The Life of Sarah” and she self-published it on Amazon.
+She called it "The Life of Sarah" and she self-published it on Amazon.

 To her amazement, the book became a best-seller.
 Sarah was finally living her dream.
 She was a best-selling author!

-**Tell me more about “The life of Sarah”.**
+**Tell me more about "The life of Sarah".**

 (((Pas de réponse, fin de l’échange.)))